Measures of irrationality for hypersurfaces of large degree: Birational Positivity and Covering Gonality

 \noi (iii). \ Let $X \subseteq \PP^3$ be a smooth surface of degree $d \ge 4$, let $x \in X$ be a general point, and let $T_x \subseteq \PP^3$ be the tangent plane to $X$ at $x$.
 Then

 is an irreducible plane curve of degree $d$ with a double point, which has gonality $d-2$.
 Therefore $\covgon(X) \le d-2$.
-In fact, Lopez and Pirola \cite{LP} show that this is the unique family of minimal gonality, and hence $\covgon(X) = d-2$.
+In fact, Lopez and Pirola \cite{LP} show that this is the unique family of minimal gonality for general $X$, and hence $\covgon(X) = d-2$.
+One can evidently arrange for such a curve to pass through two general points of $X$, and hence $\conngon(X) = d-2$.

 \noi (iv). \ Suppose now that $X \subseteq \PP^4$ is a smooth threefold of degree $d \ge 5$.
 A dimension count predicts that $X$ should be covered by a two-dimensional family of plane curves of degree $d$ with triple points.
 One can prove -- either directly or (as Jason Starr pointed out) by a degeneration -- that this is indeed the case.
 Hence and the same inequality holds \textit{a fortiori} for hypersurfaces of degree $d$ and larger dimension.
-In general, one expects the covering gonality of hypersurfaces of given degree $d$ to decrease as their dimension grows, until eventually they become rationally connected in the Fano range.
+It then follows from Corollary \ref{Cov.Gon.Hypsfs} that $\covgon(X) = d-3$ for a general threefold of degree $d$.

 \noi (v). \ Let $X \subseteq \PP^{n+1}$ be a hypersurface of degree $d> n$ having an ordinary singular point $p \in X$ of multiplicity $n$: in particular, $X$ has only canonical singularities.
 Projection from $p$ gives rise to a rational map $X \dra \PP^n$ of degree $d - n$, and the inverse images of lines $\ell \subseteq \PP^n$ then yield a covering of $X$ by curves of gonality $\le d-n$.
 Therefore $\covgon(X) \le d-n$, and it follows from Corollary \ref{Cov.Gon.Hypsfs} below that in fact $\covgon(X) = d-n$. \end{example}